British Rail Mark 1: Construction

 The design was used for hauled passenger stock, multiple unit carriages and non-passenger carrying stock.
 For passenger stock, construction continued from 1951 to 1963, while multiple units and non-passenger carrying stock continued to be built until 1974.
 Developed by Derby Carriage & Wagon Works, they were built at Derby, Doncaster, Eastleigh, Swindon, Wolverton and York works.

 These were constructed in two lengths.
 Most had underframes 63 ft 5 in long, with bogies at 46 ft 6 in centres; the body was 64 ft 6 in long if the coach was gangwayed, or 63 ft 5+3/4 in if non-gangwayed.
 A smaller number had underframes 56 ft 11 in long, with bogies at 40 ft centres; the body was 58 ft long if the carriage was gangwayed, or 57 ft 1+3/4 in if non-gangwayed.
-The shorter vehicles were intended for use where the track curvature was too tight to accommodate the longer vehicles, due to excessive overhang.

-These lengths allowed for compartments or seating bays 6 ft 3 in wide, plus space for toilets and entrance vestibules; a typical design of Mark 1 vehicle, the TO (Open Third class), had eight seating bays, three entrance vestibules and a pair of toilets at one end.
-This provided reasonable space.
-Care was taken to ensure that passengers could enjoy an unobstructed view out of the train from all seats.
-Seats were aligned to windows and on the long-distance design of Mark 1, the windows had a low sill, just 25 in above the floor.

-An unusual feature of the design was the bodyside tumblehome curvature, of 28 ft radius and just noticeable; the windows had flat glass and consequently the upper quarter was separate and in a different plane from the lower glazing, with an intervening transom, and the steel panels were recessed on either side of each window opening to accommodate the difference between the flat glass and the curved sides.
-The opening portion of the windows were provided with sliding ventilators, with an external aerofoil for draught-free ventilation, the correct opening position being marked by a pair of arrows.
-Doors were provided with frameless drop light manufactured by Beclawat; these were supported by a spring-loaded lazytongs mechanism inside the lower part of the door, and the top of the window had a sprung metal clip engaging in slots on either side of the window opening.